James Steven Rausch: Priesthood

-Rausch was ordained a priest for the Diocese of Saint Cloud on June 2, 1956.
-In 1970, he became assistant general secretary of the United States Catholic Conference USCC) the service arm of the National Conference of Catholic Bishops (NCCB).
+Rausch was ordained a priest at the Cathedral of Saint Mary in St. Cloud for the Diocese of Saint Cloud on June 2, 1956, by Bishop Peter William Bartholome.
+In 1970, he became assistant general secretary of the United States Catholic Conference (USCC), the service arm of the National Conference of Catholic Bishops (NCCB).
 He became general secretary of both groups in 1972.

 Auxiliary Bishop of St. Cloud

-On March 5, 1973, Pope Paul VI appointed Rausch auxiliary bishop of the Diocese of St. Cloud; he was consecrated by Cardinal John Krol on April 16, 1973.
+On March 5, 1973, Pope Paul VI appointed Rausch as auxiliary bishop of St. Cloud; he was consecrated by Cardinal John Krol at the Cathedral of Saint Mary on April 16, 1973.

 Bishop of Phoenix

-On June 17, 1977, Rausch was appointed bishop of the Phoenix Diocese serving until his death.
+On June 17, 1977, Paul VI appointed Rausch as bishop of Phoenix.
 He was known for his advocacy of ecumenicism and for speaking out against abortion rights for women.
 On occasion, he would celebrate mass in orange groves to accommodate undocumented migrants who were afraid to go into a city.

 James Rausch died in Phoenix of a heart attack on May 18, 1981, at age 52.